Malva pusilla: Flowers and seeds

 The Malva pusilla flower consists of five petals of white, sometimes pale pink, color with pink venation.
 Petals and calyx are about the same length.
 It has many stamens and the filaments are fused.
 Flowering begins in June and July and ends in September and October.
 Flowers bloom in groups of 2 to 5 at the base of the leaf stalks.
 The flower's nectar is located near the upper surface of the sepals.
 It is self-pollinating with the aid of insects.
 The flowers are hermaphrodite, consisting of both female and male parts.
 There are usually 8 to 12 seeds per flower that are arranged in a ring.
 The tough seed coat enables it to remain dormant in the soil for up to 100 years.
 Seeds tend to germinate late in the springtime during temperatures of 15–20 C.

 Uses

 Dyes

 Dyes can be obtained from the Malva pusilla plant and seed heads, such as cream, yellow, and green.
 The root can also be used as a toothbrush.

 Food

 Some species of mallows are eaten as a leaf vegetable.
 The leaves and seeds of Malva pusilla are edible.
 They have a mild and pleasant flavor that can be used in salads.
+Known in Arabic as khobeza (خُبَيْزَة khubayzah, literally 'small bread'), it serves as famine food.
+In April 2024, the New York Times reported that Gazans under siege were eating it to stave off starvation.